-At 31 December 2019, the Group had discounted certain of the bank acceptance notes at banks, and endorsed certain of the bank acceptance notes to its suppliers and other creditors for settlement of the Group's trade and other payables on a full recourse basis.
-Upon the above discounting or endorsement, the Group has derecognised the bills receivables in their entirety.
+During the year of 2020, the Group discounted certain bank acceptance notes at banks, and endorsed certain bank acceptance notes to its suppliers and other creditors for settlement of the Group's trade and other payables on a full recourse basis.
+Upon the above discounting or endorsement, the Group has derecognised the bills receivable in their entirety.
 These derecognised bank acceptance notes have maturity dates of less than six months from the end of the reporting period.
 In the opinion of the directors of the Company, the Group has transferred substantially all the risks and rewards of ownership of these notes and has discharged its obligation of the payables to its suppliers and other creditors.
 The Group assessed that the discounted and endorsed bank acceptance notes were issued by highly-rated banks, the credit risks were relatively insignificant and the Group was not exposed to the relative interest risk.
-At 31 December 2019, the Group's maximum exposure to loss and undiscounted cash outflow should the issuing banks fail to settle the bills on maturity dates amounted to RMB36,004,000 (2018: RMB101,850,000).
+At 31 December 2020, the Group's maximum exposure to loss and undiscounted cash outflow should the issuing banks fail to settle the bills on maturity dates amounted to RMB70,831,000 (2019: RMB36,004,000).